On the Normalization of Confusion Matrices: Methods and Geometric Interpretations: EQUIVALENCE SCALING LEMMA

 \subsection{Karush-Kuhn-Tucker Conditions}

-To find a solution, we apply the Karush-Kuhn-Tucker (KKT) conditions (see \textit{Section 5.5.3: KKT Optimality Conditions} in \cite{boyd2004convex}).
+To find a solution, we apply the Karush-Kuhn-Tucker (KKT) conditions (see \textit{Section 5.5.3: KKT Optimality Conditions} in \citep{boyd2004convex}).
 These conditions are necessary for a point $M^*$ to be a local minimum when a constraint qualification is satisfied.
-In our case, the constraints $h_i$, $g_j$ are affine.
-Therefore, the Linearity Constraint Qualification (LCQ) holds, making the KKT conditions necessary.
+In our case, the Linearity Constraint Qualification (LCQ) holds, since the constraints $h_i$ and $g_j$ are affine.

-Moreover, since $f$ is convex (as shown in a subsection below), and the constraint set is convex, the KKT conditions are also sufficient for optimality~\cite{boyd2004convex}.
+Moreover, since $f$ is convex (as shown in a subsection below), and the constraint set is convex, the KKT conditions are also sufficient for optimality~\citep{boyd2004convex}.
 Thus, any point satisfying the KKT conditions is a global minimum.

-In other words, any matrix $P^*$ and multipliers $\mu^*$ and $\nu^*$ satisfying:
+In other words, any feasible matrix $P^*$ and multipliers $\mu^*$ and $\nu^*$ satisfying:

 is a global minimum, where the Lagrangian is given by: